PineappleJohn/QuickRegistry/README.md

 # QuickRegistry
-Paste the code in to quickly add a registry method to your code!
+Paste the code in to quickly add a registry method to your Minecraft mod!

+Written in Java